 Gen Z and the Current State of Media Engagement

 Nowadays, millennials and Gen Zers find visually based platforms more enticing than traditionally text-heavy Facebook and Twitter.
 Just look at the increased popularity of video-centric platforms like Instagram, Snapchat, TikTok, and YouTube.
 A few years ago, Forbes reported that 65% of young people check Instagram every day, while 62% are daily YouTube users; a mere 34% were on Facebook daily, and just 23% on Twitter.

 Just as celebrities and influencers continue to attract followers through daily vlogs and curated video content, marketers and publishers too should seize the opportunities that video content offers.
 Video content allows for more of a unique viewing experience, along with a more personal interaction between your audience and your brand.
 Video content has the power to connect people and increase levels of social engagement.

 The Value of Video

 Visual content tends to dominate social platforms, and among that content, video dominates other visuals.
 Why?
-Because the value of video lies in its ability to simulate real experiences, the more approachable and adaptable qualities, and the overall view that videos provide richer experiences for viewers as opposed to one-dimensional formats like text and images.
+Because the value of video lies in its ability to simulate real experiences and provide richer experiences for viewers as opposed to one-dimensional formats like text and images.

 For companies attempting to attract millennial and Gen Z audiences, video content is key to a well-formed and insightful strategy.
 Video is indeed consumers’ favorite type of content to see on brands’ social media platforms.
 Without it, you’re missing a key piece of the puzzle and failing to recognize the importance of content that strives to form lasting connections and impressions.